 Preparing for a phone interview

-The inability to pick up on an interviewer's visual clues means that phone interview prep is somehow even more important that preparing for a face-to-face interview (where you have far better "live" feedback cues).
-Here are some things you might consider when preparing for a telephone interview:
+The inability to pick up on an interviewer's visual clues means that phone interview prep is somehow even more important than preparing for a face-to-face interview (where you have far better "live" feedback cues).
+Here are some things you might consider when preparing for a telephone interview.

 Rehearse the stories you want to tell in your head.

 You can't tell someone else your career stories unless you are clear yourself in terms of what happened and why.
 Some of these things may have been a few years ago, so rather than "umming" and "arring" to a complete stranger over the phone, make sure that you have approached the stories from multiple angles so that they seem as fresh as yesterday.

 Playing through them in your mind will make them seem that little bit more real and your subconscious will likely remind you of subtleties that have been long-since forgotten.

 Be clear about why you want the job.

 As the phone interview is often the first stage of the recruitment process, one of the most important things for any interviewer to understand is why you want the job.

 When you are clear about your motivations, your answers to the questions will fit around that narrative and everything will "make sense" for your interviewer.
 If you aren't quite sure why you want the job, your answers won't seem so cohesive.